Measurement of transverse single-spin asymmetries for dijet production in polarized proton-proton collisions at $\mathbf{\sqrt{s}}$ = 200 $\mathbf{\mathrm{GeV}}$

 Our understanding of the three-dimensional structure of the nucleon has progressed significantly in the past decades~\cite{nucleon_structure,ANSELMINO2020103806} and will be further advanced at the future Electron-Ion Collider~\cite{EIC}.
-In momentum space, nucleon structure is typically expressed via transverse-momentum-dependent parton distribution functions (TMD PDFs) with explicit dependence on the intrinsic partonic transverse momentum ($\vec k_T$).
-One TMD PDF of particular interest is the spin-dependent Sivers function~\cite{sivers} $f^{\perp}_{1T}$ which characterizes a scalar triple-vector correlation for an unpolarized parton and its transversely polarized parent proton: $(\vec{k}_T \times \vec{S})\cdot \vec{P}$, where $\vec{k}_T$, $\vec{S}$ and $\vec{P}$ are the parton transverse momentum, proton spin and proton momentum, respectively.
-In hard scattering of transversely polarized protons, this correlation leads to a left-right asymmetry in the azimuthal distribution of produced particles.
-The Sivers effect was originally introduced~\cite{sivers} to explain the large transverse single-spin asymmetries (TSSA) observed in inclusive pion production, whose persistence to high transverse momenta $p_T$ appeared contrary to QCD expectations~\cite{PhysRevLett.41.1689}, with recent extensive experimental confirmation~\cite{PhysRevD.103.092009}.
-Currently, in addition to the TMD PDF and fragmentation function (FF) framework that has expanded to describe the growing number of true TMD phenomena, a collinear formalism involving twist-3 distributions (quark-gluon-quark correlations) is being developed and is more applicable for describing single hadron TSSA effects.
-The Sivers function and its twist-3 analog, the Efremov-Teryaev-Qiu-Sterman (ETQS) distribution~\cite{PhysRevD.59.014004,Efremov:1981sh}, are related quantitatively~\cite{BOER2003201}, providing additional constraints and insight.
+In momentum space, nucleon structure is typically expressed via transverse-momentum-dependent parton distribution functions (TMD PDFs) with explicit dependence on the partonic transverse momentum ($\vec k_T$).
+One TMD PDF of particular interest is the spin-dependent Sivers function~\cite{sivers} $f^{\perp}_{1T}$ which characterizes a scalar triple-vector correlation for an unpolarized parton and its transversely polarized parent proton: $(\vec{k}_T \times \vec{S})\cdot \vec{P}$, where $\vec{S}$ and $\vec{P}$ are the proton spin and proton momentum, respectively.
+In the hard scattering of transversely polarized protons, this correlation leads to a left-right asymmetry in the azimuthal distribution of produced particles.
+The Sivers effect was originally introduced~\cite{sivers} to explain the large transverse single-spin asymmetries (TSSA) observed in inclusive pion production, whose persistence to high transverse momenta $p_T$ appeared contrary to Quantum Chromodynamics (QCD) expectations~\cite{PhysRevLett.41.1689}, with recent extensive experimental confirmation~\cite{PhysRevD.103.092009}.
+Currently, in addition to the TMD PDF and fragmentation function (FF) framework that has expanded to describe the growing number of TMD phenomena, a collinear formalism involving twist-3 distributions (quark-gluon-quark correlations) continues its development and is more applicable for describing single hadron TSSA effects.
+The Sivers function and its twist-3 analog, the Efremov-Teryaev-Qiu-Sterman (ETQS) distribution~\cite{PhysRevD.59.014004,Efremov:1981sh}, are related quantitatively~\cite{BOER2003201}, providing constraints and insight from different kinematic regimes.